czzarr/czzarr.github.com/source/_posts/2012-03-30-is-search-dead-yet.markdown

 But the UX of single entry point search is so bad on mobile that people don't bother using it.
-Instead they're left with discovering content through social media apps which a very decent UX for that.
-But they cannot look for something, they cannot search, and that's too bad.
+Instead they're left with discovering content through social media apps which offer a very decent UX for that.
+But they cannot look for something from a single-entry point unless they muster enough courage to deal with Google's web app, and that's too bad.

 ## Lets Go Back In Time